Flix-Software/Flix-Profile/README.md

 # Flix-Profile
-profile page flix
+profile page creator by flixing

-Profile Page for web-page and mobile app for containing the profile details and recent projects done by the person.
+Profile Page creator for web-page and mobile app for containing the profile details and recent projects done by the person.

-Use as a Overview